Meteosat: First Generation

 The first generation of Meteosat satellites, Meteosat-1 to Meteosat-7, provided continuous and reliable meteorological observations from space to a large user community.
-Meteosat-1 to -7 have all now retired.
+All Meteosat satellites from Meteosat-1 to Meteosat-7 have now been retired.

 When operational, the Meteosat First Generation provided images every half-hour in three spectral channels (Visible, Infrared) and Water Vapour, via the Meteosat Visible and Infrared Imager (MVIRI) instrument.
 Until 1 February 2017, Meteosat-7 provided the primary imagery coverage over the Indian Ocean and provided a service relaying data from Argos Data Collection Platforms (DCP), such as buoys, in support of the Tsunami Warning System for the Indian Ocean.
 A range of processed meteorological products were also produced.
 The last disseminated Meteosat-7 image was on 31 March 2017.
 Moving Meteosat-7 to its ultimate resting place in a graveyard orbit commenced on 3 April 2017 and the spacecraft final command sent on 11 April 2017.

 The satellites were manufactured by a consortium COSMOS, with Aérospatiale in its Cannes Mandelieu Space Centre, as Prime, and included Matra, MBB, Selenia Spazio, Marconi Company.
 They are 2.1 metres in diameter and 3.195 metres long.
 Its initial mass in orbit is 282 kg, and in orbit, the satellite spins at 100 rpm around its main axis.